peach bourbon pork tenderloin

 Plating this dish is one of the cleaner moments in the kitchen because everything cooperates.

-Slice the rested tenderloin into medallions about an inch thick.
 Let the tenderloin rest for a full five minutes after it comes out of the oven before you cut it.
 This is not optional.
 Cutting too early releases the juices and the inside goes from pink and juicy to pale and dry before it reaches the table.
 When you do slice, you should see that gradient from the crispy bacon ring on the outside to the blush of pink in the center.

-Lay three to four medallions slightly overlapping across the purée.
+Slice the rested tenderloin into four medallions and shingle them across the purée, each medallion overlapping the next by about a third, cut-side up.
 Spoon the warm peach bourbon glaze over the tenderloin generously, letting it fall naturally onto the plate around the edges.
 Do not drown it.
 The glaze should illuminate the meat, not hide it.

 Finish with fresh thyme sprigs or microgreens across the top.
 If you have edible flower petals, use them.
 They do something to the presentation that no other garnish matches.
 On a white plate, this dish looks like it arrived from somewhere with a waiting list.

-Chef’s Notes on Peach Bourbon Pork Tenderloin
+Make-Ahead Tips for Peach Bourbon Pork Tenderloin

 Wine: A lightly oaked Chardonnay or Viognier pairs cleanly with the peach notes.
 If you want red, Pinot Noir works well.
 Avoid anything too tannic.
 A big Cabernet will fight the sweetness of the glaze and neither will win.

-Prep ahead: The roasted garlic and the glaze can both be made a full day ahead and refrigerated.
+Prep ahead: The roasted garlic and the glaze can both be made a day or two ahead and refrigerated.
 This makes peach bourbon pork tenderloin practical for dinner party service.
 The purée holds well for several hours on low heat.
 The tenderloin is best cooked to order, but you can sear it ahead and finish the oven portion just before serving without losing much.

 Scaling: This recipe scales cleanly.
 One tenderloin feeds two comfortably.
 For eight people, you are cooking four.
 Give the tenderloins space in the pan so the bacon crisps rather than steams.
 Batch the glaze once rather than doubling; it reduces more consistently in a single pan.